nleald/SpheroQuaNNt/README.txt

 ### 1. Download the application

-Download the `app v2.R` file from this GitHub repository.
+Download the `App-v2.R` file from this GitHub repository.

 ### 2. Download the trained U-Net model